LEGOPurpleBrick/PurpleBrick/README.md

 This panel currently only has map loading.
 In order to use it (for games that currently support it), all you need to do is select a map you want to load from the dropdown list, then click the **Load Map** button or press your Load Map hotkey (F12 by default).
 You can also find a checkbox **Reset level on map load** below, when this is disabled, you will be able to seemlessy load between the maps in the **same level** and keep all of your progress in that level (studs, minikits), when the checkbox is enabled, the level progress will always reset when a map is loaded.

 Note: If the **Reset level on map load** checkbox is disabled, and you attempt to load into a map you are currently in, PurpleBrick will act as if that checkbox is enabled.
 This is not a bug and works this way to avoid a certain game crash that would otherwise happen, the cause of why this causes the game to crash is currently unknown, and a workaround hasn't been found.
-For the same reason, this checkbox is always enabled and cannot be disabled in LEGO Harry Potter: Years 1-4, as the problem is more severe in that game.
+This checkbox is always enabled and cannot be disabled in games past LEGO Harry Potter: Years 5-7.

+Oddities with map loading in newer games:
+- From LEGO Harry Potter: Years 5-7 onwards, it is impossible to load a map while in a loading screen (this includes status screens), PurpleBrick will automatically ignore map loading requests when the game is loading, as otherwise it would in 90% of cases lead to the game hardlocking.
+- In LEGO City Undercover, The LEGO Movie Videogame and The LEGO NINJAGO Movie Video Game, loading a map during a movie cutscene is impossible, the map will instead load after the cutscene is finished playing (potentially stacking movie cutscenes).
+- In LEGO Star Wars: The Force Awakens, loading a map will activate Fast Loading Glitch for the session; however, loading a few maps seems to get rid of the hardlocking property of the glitch (it also randomly seems to go away).
+Loading crawls may also appear when they shouldn't.
+- In LEGO The Hobbit and LEGO Batman 3: Beyond Gotham, instead of a fade out when loading a map, an insta black screen might sometimes occur (and will always occur if you load a map during a fadeout), this will put the game into a state where it's confused as to which room you are in, and will stop properly resetting every flag, this can be fixed by loading into the map where the black screen occured.
+This is way more common with v-sync off.
+- Loading the same map as the current level in LEGO Harry Potter: Years 5-7 in some instances might not completely reset every object, all room events should still work properly regardless.
+- In LEGO The Incredibles, some cutscenes will not reset when loaded into multiple times in a row.
+Additionally, loading 02_B_Vigilantes while being in that map will automatically trigger the outro cutscene, this bug seems to be related to the scripting of this particular room.
+- Loading maps may occassionally result in game crashes or hardlocks.

 **Door Finder**